Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Numerical results

 \section{Numerical results}

-\subsection{Phase Retrieval problem}
+\subsection{Phase retrieval problem}

-To support the theoretical framework developed in this work and showcase the effectiveness of accelerated gradient trajectories with higher momentum in escaping from strict saddle neighborhoods, we evaluate the performance of the family of accelerated methods whose momentum parameter comes from \eqref{generalds} on the phase retrieval problem (\cite{candes2015phase}).
+To support the theoretical framework developed in this work and showcase the effectiveness of accelerated gradient trajectories with higher momentum in escaping from strict saddle neighborhoods, we evaluate the performance of the family of accelerated methods \eqref{generalds} on the phase retrieval problem \cite{candes2015phase}.
 Briefly, the phase retrieval problem formulation is given by

 where the $y_j$'s are known observations and the $\a_j$'s are independent and identically distributed (i.i.d.) random vectors whose entries are generated from a normal distribution.
 The formulation in \eqref{phaseretrieval} is the least-squares problem reformulation for the Short-Time Fourier Transform (STFT) of the actual phase retrieval problem (see \cite{jaganathan2016stft}).
 Moreover, the above least-squares reformulation of the original phase retrieval problem can also be found in recent works like \cite{chen2019gradient,ma2020implicit}, which highlight the efficacy of simple gradient descent method on structured nonconvex functions.
-Clearly, the function in \eqref{phaseretrieval} is locally gradient and locally Hessian Lipschitz continuous, and it also satisfies the assumption \textbf{A1} in every bounded domain.
+Clearly, the function in \eqref{phaseretrieval} is locally gradient and locally Hessian Lipschitz continuous, and it also satisfies Assumption \textbf{A1} in every bounded domain. {Before presenting our numerical setup and results, we note that a recent work \cite{maunu2024acceleration} analyzes the convergence of the Nesterov accelerated gradient method on the Gaussian phase retrieval problem and shows that it achieves faster convergence than gradient descent.
+However, in contrast to our work, \cite{maunu2024acceleration} does not examine the role of the momentum parameter in saddle escape behavior, which is a central focus of our analysis.}

 In the simulations, we set $y_j = 1$ for $ 1 \leq j \leq m-1 $ and $y_j = -1$ otherwise.
 Also, for the sake of simplicity we always set $m=n$ so that the system of equations $y_j = \langle \a_j, \x\rangle^2$ is neither under-determined nor over-determined and the Hessian of the function $f(\cdot)$ is full rank.
 The i.i.d.
-Gaussian nature of the $\a_j$'s thus implies that the parameter $\frac{\mu}{L} $ is bounded away from zero.
+Gaussian nature of the $\a_j$'s thus implies that the parameter $\frac{\mu}{L} $ is bounded away from zero almost surely.
 The closed-form expressions for the gradient and the Hessian of the function in \eqref{phaseretrieval} are, respectively, as follows: